-NGWA is developing a series of information briefs on issues as they relate to groundwater.
+NGWA has a series of information briefs on issues as they relate to groundwater.
 Please bookmark this page and check back for others as they become available.

 In addition, NGWA has developed a series of information sheets that are available for the public that are available from this link.

 In the face of concern about the depletion of

 groundwater reserves and the potential reduction in surface water flows

 that result, groundwater storage projects are being implemented